Mental Illness & Mental Health

 It can be extremely frustrating as a family member to know that your loved one is ready to be discharged, but the hospital refuses to let him or her out.
 There are a variety of statutory rights that a committed person can invoke, but many are not used regularly and the hospitals will not often help a patient understand those rights.
 Those might include a right to transfer to another private hospital, the right to transfer to a state hospital, the right to request transfer to voluntary status, or the right to petition for full discharge.

-At The Gage Law Firm, we have years of experience working with the probate courts in cases of involuntary commitment.
-Our firm has also developed powerful connections with Georgia's state psychiatric hospitals, making it easier and faster to get the answers you need about your loved one in many cases.
-If the hospital is seeking court intervention to keep a family member committed for a longer period of time, we at The Gage Law Firm can provide representation for the committal hearing process, which typically takes place at the hospital where an individual has been committed.
-We can also help facilitate the eventual transition of a patient back into the community smoothly and seamlessly, ensuring he or she does not quickly fall back into the condition which required hospitalization in the first place.
+At The Gage Law Firm, we have years of experience in cases of both voluntary and involuntary commitment.
+Current Georgia law does not play favorably for a patient in these circumstances, and much of our work in this field is in efforts to keep the hospitals compliant with statutory timelines and rights afforded to hospitalized patients.
+If the hospital is seeking court intervention to keep a family member committed for a longer period of time, we at The Gage Law Firm can provide guidance for families for their loved ones who are committed.
+We also offer more practical advice to help facilitate the eventual transition of a patient back into the community smoothly and seamlessly, ensuring he or she does not quickly fall back into the condition which required hospitalization in the first place.

-We work to ensure that our representation secures long-term success for our clients and not simply a revolving door in and out of the hospital.
+We want to know our guidance encourages long-term success for our clients and not simply a revolving door in and out of the hospital.
 Give us a call and learn how our approach to mental health cases at The Gage Law Firm is different from other legal firms in Atlanta.